jeremehancock/AI-Game-Collection/README.md

 ### Memory
 A classic card-matching game that helps improve concentration and recall abilities.
 Test your memory by finding matching pairs of cards in this timeless brain-training exercise.

+### Minesweeper
+Classic Minesweeper game with a modern touch.
+Clear the board without hitting any mines in this strategic puzzle game.

 ### Snake Game
 Classic snake game with a modern twist.
 Eat the food, grow longer, and try not to hit the walls or yourself!